 (Listed roughly north to south and west to east.)

-San Juan Islands, about 100 miles northwest of Seattle are considered a must-see by many travelers to the area.
-They hug the Canadian border and require a ferry ride to get there.
+San Juan Islands, about 100 miles northwest of Seattle are a must-see for many travelers to the area.
+They hug the Canadian border and require a WSDOT ferry ride to access.
 There are 172 named islands, but only three are served by ferry: San Juan Island (with the county seat Friday Harbor), Orcas Island, and Lopez Island.
 Shaw Island is also accessible by ferry but has limited camping and visitor amenities.
-On these islands are the vast majority of lodging and dining options and sightseeing activities.
+These islands have the majority of lodging, dining options, and sightseeing activities.
 You can do the San Juans as a day trip, but you’ll feel rushed.
 To do it in a day, take a walk-on ferry.
-If you can, plan for a weekend getaway or a longer.
+If you can, plan for at least a weekend.
 Plenty of lodging options exist including camping, plus low-cost cabins, B&Bs, hostels, and farm stays.
-The San Juans offers many summer vacation activities from kayaking and biking to Orca whale watching, fishing, and a zip line adventure.
-Friday Harbor and Roche Harbor are two popular town destinations where you can wine and dine, shop, relax at a spa, explore art, or search for second-hand goods.
-It’s a great destination for a long weekend getaway whether you are a nature lover or looking for a relaxing city escape.
-And it’s a great spot for a romantic getaway.
+The San Juans offers many summer vacation activities from kayaking and biking to Orca whale watching, and fishing.
+Friday Harbor and Roche Harbor are two popular town destinations where you can wine and dine, shop, relax at a spa, visit art galleries, or search for second-hand goods.
+It’s a great destination for a getaway whether you are a nature lover or looking for a relaxing city escape.
+And it’s a popular spot for a romantic getaway.

-Olympic Peninsula has a variety of vacation options for day trips, long weekends, or a longer summer vacation.
-The stunning Olympic Peninsula loop drive covers more than 300 miles and offers a multitude of experiences, from world-renowned shellfish and award-winning craft beverages, to wildlife and waterfalls.
-You can drive it a day with minimal stops or opt for a longer drive, taking in many scenic attractions along the way.
-You can visit the lavender fields in Sequim, Hoh Rain Forest (which gets 14 feet of rain a year!), go bird watching, explore coastal beaches, visit lighthouses, hike in search of petroglyphs, paddle bottomless Lake Crescent (officially 624 feet deep), or trek Dungeness Spit–the longest natural sand spit in the United States.
+Olympic Peninsula has a variety of vacation options for day trips, long weekends, or summer vacations.
+The stunning Olympic Peninsula loop drive covers more than 300 miles and offers a multitude of experiences, from world-renowned shellfish and award-winning craft beverages to wildlife and waterfalls.
+You can drive it in a day with minimal stops or opt for a longer drive, taking in the scenic attractions along the way.
+You can visit the lavender fields in Sequim (see our list of Getaway: Lavender farms on the Washington Peninsula – Greater Seattle on the Cheap) and the Hoh Rain Forest (which gets 14 feet of rain a year!), go bird watching, explore coastal beaches, visit lighthouses, hike for petroglyphs, paddle bottomless Lake Crescent (officially 624 feet deep), or trek Dungeness Spit–the longest natural sand spit in the United States.
 If you plan to do a lot of driving, it might make for a better family vacation with older kids or a couple looking for a romantic getaway.
 With kiddos in tow, you will want to pick an area to stay and explore from there.
-Either way, the Olympic Peninsula is one of the best places in Washington State offering plenty of things to do and amazing natural wonders.
+Either way, the Olympic Peninsula is one of the best places in Washington State, offering plenty of things to do and amazing natural wonders.
 It will not disappoint.

-Washington Coast.
+Ocean Shores and Long Beach are not to be missed on the Washington Coast.
 With Puget Sound at our fingertips, it’s easy to forget the Pacific Ocean is less than 200 miles away.
-Ocean Shores and Long Beach are not to be missed.
-Long Beach is the World’s Longest Driveable Beach, so put the 28-mile long drive on your bucket list.
+Long Beach is the World’s Longest Drivable Beach, so put the 28-mile-long drive on your bucket list.
 In the area, you’ll find a plethora of museums, attractions for kids, and great shopping.
-So it can make a great family vacation or romantic getaway.
+It makes a great family vacation or romantic getaway.
 Campgrounds and cabins are plentiful, many right on the beach.
 Or get a motel room, but remember, you’ll pay a premium for a room with a beach view.
-So look for lodging in town to save money.
+Look for lodging in town to save money.

 Mount Rainier National Park is about 90 miles southeast of Seattle.
 Mount Rainier towers at 14,411 feet.
 On a clear day when “the mountain is out”, it is easily visible from many Seattle vantage points.
 You can make a visit to Mount Rainier a day trip or stay a few nights to take in more of the scenery.
 Visiting Rainer is unlike any other mountain in the nation.
 Hikes range from easy walks suitable for all ages to skilled treks summiting the peak.
-This is definitely a nature lovers vacation spot that can make for a great family vacation as well as a romantic getaway.
-Camping is the best affordable option, though there are plenty of lodging options, including two inns inside the park and plenty of other accommodations along the various routes to the park.
-There are no off-road biking trails and it is not known as a key fishing destination.
+This is a nature lovers vacation spot, a great family vacation, as well as a romantic getaway.
+Camping is the most affordable option, though there are plenty of lodging options, including two inns inside the park and plenty of accommodations along the routes to the park.
+There are off-road biking trails and it is not known as a key fishing destination.
 Walking, hiking, climbing, birdwatching, and wildflowers are favorite activities.
-Head there in July or August if you want to catch peak wildflower season.
+Head there in July or August if you want to catch peak wildflower season on Rainier.
+More info: Wildflower hikes in Washington State (greaterseattleonthecheap.com)

-Wenatchee is a small city of 80,000 people over the Cascade Mountains, just 140 miles east of Seattle.
+Wenatchee is a small city of 80,000 people over the Cascade Mountains, 140 miles east of Seattle.
 The lush, agricultural valley sits in the center of Washington State at the confluence of the Columbia and Wenatchee rivers.
-The city bills itself as the apple capital of the world, although today China production dwarfs that of the U.S. Still, Wenatchee produces more than half of the U.S. apple crop each year–more than any other state in the Union.
-To get to Wenatchee, head east on I-90 over the beautiful Snoqualmie Pass.
+The city bills itself as the apple capital of the world, although today China’s production dwarfs that of the U.S. Still, Wenatchee produces more than half of the U.S. apple crop each year–more than any other state in the Union.
+To get to Wenatchee, head east on I-90 over beautiful Snoqualmie Pass.
 Or, take the Northern route on US-2 through Steven’s Pass.
-Once you arrive in Wenatchee, you’ll find loads of fun things to do on a summer vacation: climbing, hiking, biking, river rafting, hydroelectric dams, world-class golfing, several sports teams, farmers market, art galleries and museums, the Ice Age Flood Trail, and outdoor concerts (or catch a shuttle to an event at the Gorge amphitheater).
+Once you arrive in Wenatchee, you’ll find: climbing, hiking, biking, river rafting, hydroelectric dams, world-class golfing, sports teams, art galleries, museums, the Ice Age Flood Trail, and outdoor concerts (or catch a shuttle to an event at the Gorge amphitheater).
 Budget-friendly motels are easy to find with rooms as low as $60 a night and there are plenty of camping choices in the area.
 It can be a great weekend getaway, especially if the weather in Seattle has been gray and cloudy.

 Lake Chelan, about 180 miles northeast of Seattle is a crystal clear, glacier-fed lake in central Washington State.
-The 50-mile long lake reaches a depth of 1,486 feet and is one of the clearest lakes in the United States.
+The 50-mile-long lake reaches a depth of 1,486 feet and is one of the clearest lakes in the United States.
 Camping is available at Lake Chelan State Park.
 There are many other affordable summer vacation lodging choices including campsites, cabins, and RV parks, to resorts and rental condos.
-If you are planning a family vacation at or near the state campground and town of Chelan, there is plenty to keep the entire family happy, including a water park, go carts, arcades, and more.
+The town of Chelan has plenty to keep the entire family happy, including a water park, go-carts, and more.
 There are eight golf courses in the Chelan Valley and many more nearby.
-A little farther north around the town of Manson, adults will enjoy visits to vineyards and wineries along with plenty of shops and restaurants.
-Or head to the north end of the lake to the town of Stehekin.
-The only way to arrive in Stehekin is by boat, plane, or horseback–there are no roads.
-So, it’s an out-of-the-way vacation spot especially appealing to Washington State wildlife enthusiasts–campers, fishers, hunters, and hikers–some arriving all the way from Mexico via the Pacific Crest Trail.
+A little farther north in the town of Manson, adults will enjoy vineyards and wineries along with plenty of shops and restaurants.
+Or head north to the town of Stehekin—the only way to get there is by boat, plane, or horseback, there are no roads.
+It’s an out-of-the-way vacation spot especially appealing to Washington State wildlife and hiking enthusiasts, some arriving via the Pacific Crest Trail.

 Grand Coulee Dam is located about 100 miles northeast of Wenatchee in north-central Washington State.
 Whether a stopover or summer vacation destination, many find the Grand Coulee Dam to be an interesting and worthwhile stop.
-The massive dam rise 350 feet above the river and stretches nearly one-mile across, longer than Hoover Dam, which less than 1300 feet across but taller by 176 feet.
-Woody Guthrie traveled around the Columbia Basin and wrote a collection of 17 songs, released as “The Columbia River Collection”, including “Roll on Columbia” and “Grand Coulee Dam”, as well as “Roll On Columbia, Roll On” sung to the tune of “Goodnight Irene” and later adopted as the state folksong of Washington.
+The massive dam rises 350 feet above the river and stretches nearly one mile across.
+Woody Guthrie traveled around the Columbia Basin and wrote a collection of 17 songs, released as “The Columbia River Collection”, including “Roll on Columbia”, “Grand Coulee Dam”, and “Roll On Columbia, Roll On” sung to the tune of “Goodnight Irene” and later adopted as the state folksong of Washington.
 As a vacation spot, there are plenty of things to do–read more on our page about the Grand Coulee Dam recreation area.

-Yakima, known as the “Heart of Central Washington” is located in the south central part of the state, about 140 miles southeasts of Seattle.
-You can head there on a day trip, a long weekend getaway, or make is your home base for exploring more of Washington State over a longer summer vacation.
+Yakima, known as the “Heart of Central Washington” is located in the south-central part of the state, about 140 miles southeast of Seattle.
+You can head there on a day trip, a weekend getaway, or make it your home base for exploring more of Washington State over summer vacation.
 Yakima is an excellent spot for history-buffs with several museums and a self-guided walking tour through historic Yakima.
-There are also vineyards, craft breweries, cherry picking, and festivals throughout the summer keep travelers visiting Yakima all summer long.
+There are also vineyards, craft breweries, cherry-picking, and festivals throughout the summer.
 It’s a relaxing great vacation spot to get away from the hustle and bustle of the city.
 Take advantage of these Yakima Valley maps and Yakima Valley walking trails.
 Plenty of motel options are available as well as historic Bed & Breakfasts.

-Moses Lake is located about 70 miles southeast of Wenatchee and 100 miles northeast of Yakima, just off I-90.
-Here you’ll find the one-of-a-kind Mud Flats and Sand Dunes–perfect for an off-road adventure.
-If you’re not looking for something quite so rough-and-tumble, there’s plenty of other options.
-Check out the Japanese Peace Garden, Museum and Art Center, and Farmer’s Market.
-There’s also the Surf n’ Slide Water Park and several parks for a family vacation with kids in tow.
-Camping options, as well as dozens of motels, make this an easy stay for one or several nights.
+Moses Lake is located about 70 miles southeast of Wenatchee and 100 miles northeast of Yakima, off I-90.
+Here you’ll find the one-of-a-kind Moses Lake Mud Flats and Sand Dunes; more info: Off-Road Vehicle (ORV) Unit (grantcountywa.gov).
+If you’re not looking for something so rough-and-tumble, there are plenty of other options.
+Check out the Museum and Art Center, the Farmer’s Market, or any of the areas many parks.
+There’s also the Surf n’ Slide Water Park.
+Camping, as well as dozens of motels, make this an easy stay for one or several nights.

-Columbia River Gorge National Scenic Area is an 80-mile long Columbia River Canyon on the Washington-Oregon border and the largest natural scenic area in the United States.
+Columbia River Gorge National Scenic Area is 80-miles long following the Columbia River Canyon.
+It sits on the Washington-Oregon border and is the largest natural scenic area in the United States.
 We suggest exploring the section from Camas, WA to Wishram, WA, which begins about 200 miles south of Seattle.
 You can return the same route, or cross the Columbia River at Biggs Junction or Dallesport and return along the Oregon side of the river.
 Lewis and Clark visited this area, taking in the stunning waterfalls along the rushing river.
-This is an area excellent for those looking to explore geologic formations or Native American history, take in some fine dining and wine, hike or bike, fish, get on (or in) the water, or just enjoy a scenic drive.
+This area is popular for the geologic formations and Native American history.
+Take in some fine dining and wine, hike or bike, fish, get on (or in) the water, or enjoy a scenic drive.
 You will want lots of time to linger here.
 To get the most out of it, stay at least one night.
-Campgrounds in Oregon State Parks and Washington State Parks is available many other lodging options throughout the area.
+Campgrounds in Oregon State Parks and Washington State Parks are available.